-My interest in cooking came at an early age.
-My Lolas (grandmothers) were a source of learning cooking skills and techniques–an apprenticeship based on passing the knowledge from generations ago, often accompanied with their personal stories and anecdotes.
-I started learning from this passed on tradition, learning about my family’s traditional meals and cultural heritage of Luzon Island.
+My interest in cooking came at an early age as well.
+My Lolas (grandmothers) were a source of learning cooking skills and techniques–many afternoons of watching them at work in the kitchen, passing the knowledge from generations ago, often accompanied with their personal stories and anecdotes.
+I started learning about our family tradition through recipes and my cultural heritage from Luzon Island.

 Foremost, it at the kitchen–I learned the most important of all lessons–how to be human– to laugh, cry, and love.
 It was at my grandmothers’ table, my Mom’s table, and now my table that we’ve chatted and confided our stories of recipes and life.
 They took the forms of meals and desserts, all lovingly and faithfully made, learning to taste, adjusting flavors, and then passing it on to the next taster–creating bonds at the table.
 It is through this blog that I would like to pass on what I have learned, and in turn open my culture and our food to envision a society that is open and diverse.